-Safety Tips to help you have a better ride
+Safety tips for a better ride

 - Always stretch before and after riding.

-- Carry a spare inner tube in case you have a flat.
+- Carry a spare tube in case you have a flat.
 There are repair vans along the route, but chances are you will be waiting in line.
 Even if you do not have the knowledge to change a tire yourself, someone will be glad to help.

 - Call out to fellow cyclists when you are going to pass on the left or right or up the middle, or are pulling off or pulling on.